 Site works have commenced with Port Augusta City Council removing infrastructure to prepare for building works to commence.

 The State Government has provided $5m in funding, the Federal Government provided a further $5m through the Regional Development Australia Fund and Port Augusta City Council will fund $6m.

-Walk through the new Central Oval precinct before the first brick is laid.
+Walk through the new Central Oval precinct before completion.
 A 3D animation has just been released showing an artists view of the new multi-million dollar Central Oval Community Sporting Hub.